IBM-Bluemix-Docs/StreamingAnalytics/r_service_dashboard.md

 {:screen: .screen}
 {:pre: .pre}

-# Service dashboard
+# Service details page
 {: #dashboard}

-You can access your {{site.data.keyword.streaminganalyticsshort}} service from the {{site.data.keyword.Bluemix_short}} service dashboard.
+You can access your {{site.data.keyword.streaminganalyticsshort}} service from the {{site.data.keyword.Bluemix_short}} dashboard.
 {:shortdesc}

-From the service dashboard you can:
+From the service details page you can:

 * See the status of your {{site.data.keyword.streaminganalyticsshort}} service.
 * Stop and start your service instance.